Aqua Running

 2. Heel Lift

-The idea of this is to keep the upper leg as still as possible
+The aim is to keep the upper leg as still as possible

 while flexing the lower leg.
-This is just like a hamstring curl but upright.
-If
+This is like a hamstring curl but upright.
+It

-is difficult for the athlete to achieve full flexion and great concentration is
+is difficult for the athlete to achieve full flexion, and high concentration is

 normal (for this stride only).
 The hands can be used to prevent this and to